Skip to main content

 2 mentions Positive Neutral Negative

-Gameplay is accessible for beginners, allowing for simple branching story creation through drag-and-drop mechanics, while more complex features require coding.
-Although the engine has its flaws, developers continue to enhance it with new features and mechanics.
+Gameplay is accessible for beginners, allowing for easy creation of basic branching stories through a drag-and-drop interface, while more complex mechanics require coding.
+Although the engine has its flaws, developers are actively working to enhance it with new features and mechanics.

 • “True, it may not be the most complicated engine, and it does have flaws, although developers add new features and introduce new mechanics to it from time to time.”